 Brittany has a hard time picturing her future as anything but a plain white sky.
 If her life is going to ever change, she needs a plan.
 And once she starts believing in herself, Brittany realizes that what has always seemed out of reach might be just around the corner.
+This thoughtful and ultimately hopeful debut novel tells the story of one girl who decides to strive for a brighter future — and the makeshift family that forms around her to help make it happen.

 "Blejwas sets her moving account of Brittany’s search for a better life in the depressing weather of late fall and early winter.
 Her first-person narrative doesn’t dwell on the abuse [Brittany experiences] but on the details of living in poverty, such as taking the bus across town to get the makings of Thanksgiving dinner from a church food pantry.
 It’s cold in their apartment; people get sick; her great-grandmother dies.
 A bright (and warm) spot is school, where Mr. McInnis, an eager first-year teacher, pushes his mostly uncaring students and encourages them to imagine their futures....Sadly, some readers may know Brittany’s world well, others will find it surprising; all will appreciate the way Brittany’s actions propel the resolution." -- Kirkus Reviews